Edificio España: In popular culture

-The building is depicted in 1984 movie The Hit.
-A part of it is shot in an apartment in the nearby Torre de Madrid, from which the Edifico España is well visible.
+The building is depicted in the 1984 film The Hit.
+Part of the film was shot in an apartment in the nearby Torre de Madrid, from which the Edificio España is visible.

-In 2007 documentary filmmaker Víctor Moreno began "filming over 200 workers, mostly immigrants from all over the world, hired to demolish the interior" of the building with the approval of the building's then owner, Banco Santander.
-However, the bank reversed its position without explanation and blocked its release in Spain for 15 months.
-Despite the ban, the documentary was shown at the San Sebastián International Film Festival, Buenos Aires International Festival of Independent Cinema, and Doclisboa.
-It was eventually released in the movies in Spain in 2014.
+In 2007, documentary filmmaker Víctor Moreno began filming the interior demolition and refurbishment of the building.
+His documentary Edificio España (English title: The Building) focuses on more than 200 workers from different countries who took part in the works.
+The film was shot with the permission of the building's then owner, Banco Santander, but the bank later objected to public screenings; the dispute delayed its release in Spain.
+Despite the dispute, the documentary was shown at festivals including the San Sebastián International Film Festival, the Buenos Aires International Festival of Independent Cinema and Doclisboa, and it was eventually released in Spanish cinemas in 2014.
+It was nominated for the Goya Award for best documentary.